-As of June 30, 2011, the City had \$18.8 million of spendable fund balance in the General Fund.
-Of this amount, a total of \$12.6 million is in the committed or assigned categories leaving \$6.1 million available for appropriation.
-The commitments and assignments consist of (1) a cash flow commitment of \$2.9 million, (2) a state budget impact commitment of \$0.6 million, (3) an Art in Public Places commitment of \$0.2 million, (4) a commitment for emergencies of \$5.8 million, and (5) the assignment of \$3.2 million for spending on future capital projects.
-In fiscal 2007 the City Council formally adopted a policy to set aside each fiscal year permanent minimum reserves equal to 30% of General Fund revenues.
+As of June 30, 2012, the City had \$19.3 million of spendable fund balance in the General Fund.
+Of this amount, a total of \$12.3 million is categorized as being committed or assigned, leaving \$7.0 million available for appropriation.
+The commitments and assignments consist of: (1) a cash flow commitment of \$2.7 million; (2) a state budget impact commitment of \$0.6 million; (3) an Art in Public Places commitment of \$0.2 million; (4) a commitment for emergencies of \$5.5 million; and, (5) the assignment of \$3.2 million for spending on future capital projects.
+In fiscal 2007, the City Council formally adopted a policy to set aside each fiscal year reserves equal to 30% of General Fund revenue.
 This policy is reflected in the reserve balances.

-Since incorporation the City has made a practice of living within its means.
+Since incorporation, the City has made a practice of living within its means.
 General Fund surpluses, as well as outside funding sources when available, have been used to fund improvements to the City's infrastructure.
-One key component of this strategy has been a requirement of all new development that the developer pay for any new infrastructure requirements necessitated by their projects.
-This includes not only streets and sidewalks, but also the addition of park facilities, public art, and low income housing subsidies.
+One key component of this strategy has been a requirement of all new developments to pay for any new infrastructure requirements necessitated by the projects.
+This includes not only traffic mitigation, streets and sidewalks, but also the addition of open space, park facilities, public art, and low income housing requirements.